spothero/fe-code-challenge/README.md

 You may use any additional open source tools you wish to satisfy the requirements.

 1. Download or clone this repository.
+1. Run `nvm use` (or if not using nvm an equivalent command to set your node version to 12)
 1. Run `npm install` to download all necessary dependencies.
 1. Run `npm start` to serve the API _(see API notes below)_ and spin up the local development environment.
 1. Implement your solution.